josoavj/lvlmindapp/Planning.md

 ## Liste des choses à faires:
 - Change the presentation's page design
 - Add User authentification on the Login page
-- Revsisiting the full UX(User Xperience)
+- Revisisiting the full UX(User Xperience)
-- Make everything functionnal and keep it simple*
+- Make everything functionnal and keep it simple